Toto-Kotaro-Tanaka/ms1-school-of-english/README.md

 <ins>[No error or warning found](https://github.com/Toto-Kotaro-Tanaka/ms1-school-of-english/blob/main/assets/documents/pre-test/pre-test-w3c-css.jpg)</ins>

 #### Performance, Accessibility, User Experience
 **[Lighthouse](https://developers.google.com/web/tools/lighthouse)** is used to check common issues that affect on my site performance, accessibility and user experience.
-Issues anything below 90 is addressed.
+Issues anything below 90 was addressed.

 <ins>[index.html - Mobile](https://github.com/Toto-Kotaro-Tanaka/ms1-school-of-english/blob/main/assets/documents/pre-test/pre-test-lighthouse-mobile-index.jpg)</ins>
 * **Performance 73:** I thought I could fix this by reducing the size of images but it hasn't so need to keep this on hold as there are some other issues that I don't have time to look at for the moment